GhostofGoes/getmac/README.md

 encounter any.

 # Contributing
-Contributers are more than welcome!
+Contributors are more than welcome!
 See the [contribution guide](CONTRIBUTING.md) to get started, and checkout the [todo list](TODO.md) for a full list of tasks and bugs.